Lumavate-Team/documentation/docs/6-CLI.rst

 .. warning::
    ``--table`` is deprecated.
-   Use ``--format`` to see the JSON values organized in table format.
+   Use ``--format`` to see JSON values organized in table format.

 .. _Microservice-version Logs:

 Logs
 ++++

-Returns the logs for a specified microservice version.
+Returns the logs for a microservice version.

 Example: